Mgla96/OceanRecoveryLabScripts/README.md

     * Program will guess the OS if no input given
 * Select folder consisting of all the coral treatments
     * Make sure this folder only has subfolders that contain photos
+    * A log file will be created in this folder for debugging
 * Select folder where you would like to place all the updated coral treatments

 <p align="center">